T7-Components/npm-example/source/button_plus/README.md

 import { ButtonPlus } from '@t7/npm-example'
 ```

 This is an example component.
-It increments a counter, and returns its value.
+It increments a number, and returns the new value.

 It accepts the following props.